 You are responsible for ensuring that any embed codes added to the website are in compliance with WCAG 2.1 documentation.
 From our experience a large number of features and content added using external embed codes are in fact not compliant.
 Please contact the supplier of any embed codes to clarify whether they are compliant or not.
 This includes features like mailing list forms, videos, Issuu etc.

-Text added to the site can vary in many ways including color, size, font style, font weight, spacing etc., which can all affect the accessibility of the site.
+Text added to the site can vary in many ways including colour, size, font style, font weight, spacing etc., which can all affect the accessibility of the site.
 Please be aware that guidelines also apply to images which include text.

 It is important to not overlay text over images or videos if you can’t guarantee that the text will always be easily visible and the contrast ratios will be compliant.
 This means that the use of some features such as Hero headers, slideshows and videos need to be used with overlaid text or in some cases not used at all.
 It is your responsibility to make sure you do not use these features, or to use them in a manner which is WCAG 2.1 complaint.

 - See section 1.4 of the WCAG 2.1 documentation.

 - Headings must be structured correctly and in the correct order.
 For instance, you would not give paragraph headings a style H2 if they were part of a page which had a section heading of H3.
 In the CMS you can choose the heading style for selected text, so do not use this style if it is not a heading.

 - Text must be easy to read and correctly spaced.

 - Text must have the correct contrast ratios with the background.
 This differs depending on the font size.